sixhobbits/coding-with-replit/manuscript/13-building-a-discord-bot-with-python-and-repl-it.md

 Let's get through these admin steps first and then we can get to the fun part of coding our bot.

 ### Creating a bot in Discord and getting a token
- You can sign up for a free account over at [the Discord register page](https://discordapp.com/register), and download one of their desktop or mobile applications from [the Discord homepage](https://discordapp.com/).
+ You can sign up for a free account over at [the Discord register page](https://discordapp.com/register), and can download one of their desktop or mobile applications from [the Discord homepage](https://discordapp.com/).
+You can also use Discord in the browser.

 Once you have an account, you'll want to create a Discord application.
 Visit [the Discord developer's page](https://discordapp.com/developers/applications/) and press the "New application" button, as in the image below.